motet-a/toy/README.md

 This is a tiny interpreter (with a bytecode compiler and a stack-based virtual machine) for a lilliputian subset of JavaScript, written in C and...
 JavaScript itself.
-Less than 2500 lines of code.
+It fits in less than 2500 lines of code.

 The parser and the bytecode generator (in `compile.js`) are written in Toy-compatible JavaScript.
 It was just too painful to write those in
-C.  You can run them with Node.js or Toy itself.
-They self-compile to bytecode and are magically bundled inside `toy` (in the generated `compiler_code.c`).
+C.  Since you can run them with Node.js or Toy itself, they self-compile and are magically bundled inside `toy` (in the generated `compiler_code.c`).

 ## Interesting features